TorstenRobitzki/Sioux/README.md

 Dependencies
 ============

 - Rake is used as build system
-- boost (1.50. will work)
+- boost (1.57.)
 - cometd client library (only for Bayeux protocol needed)
 - jQuery
 - node.js (for Testing the CoffeeScript pubsub/http client)

 getting "started"